BillJr99/Ursinus-CS170-Fall2024/_pages/Activities/activity-tinfoilpiano.md

         <br>
         <img src="../files/activity-tinfoilpiano/pinout.png" alt="Pinout for the micro:bit to use headphones and allegator clips to tin foil pads">
       questions:
-        - The micro:bit comes with 5 pins: P0, P1, P2, a 3-Volt connection, and an electrical ground.
+        - "The micro:bit comes with 5 pins: P0, P1, P2, a 3-Volt connection, and an electrical ground.
 We can measure the current on P0, P1, and P2, related to the voltage difference between the pin and ground.
-With alligator clips, connect two pieces of tin foil to ground and P1.
+With alligator clips, connect two pieces of tin foil to ground and P1."
         - You can hook up headphones if you like, but the micro:bit v2 has speakers built in!
         - When the P1 pin is pressed (that is, when you touch the P1 tin foil while touching the ground tin foil), play a sound.
     - title: "Changing the Sound"